_content: add blog post and new fuzzing tutorial

 ```

-Since our test has failed, it’s time to debug.
+Since our test has failed, its time to debug.

 ## Fix the invalid string error {#fix_invalid_string_error}